facebook/react/docs/downloads.md

 If you'd like to use any [add-ons](/react/docs/addons.html), use `var React = require('react/addons');` instead.

 **Note:** by default, React will be in development mode.
 To use React in production mode, set the environment variable `NODE_ENV` to `production`.
-For use in node, this is sufficient; if you are using browserify, the [envify](https://github.com/hughsk/envify) transform is needed to make use of environment variables.
 A minifier that performs dead-code elimination such as [UglifyJS](https://github.com/mishoo/UglifyJS2) is recommended to completely remove the extra code present in development mode.

 ## Bower